-Your Committee on Transportation, Military Affairs and Government Operations, to which was referred S.B.
-No. 2601 entitled:
+Your Committee on Transportation, to which was referred H.B.
+No. 2030 entitled:

-"A BILL FOR AN ACT RELATING TO PERSONAL TRANSPORTATION,"
+"A BILL FOR AN ACT RELATING TO TOWING,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Transportation, Military Affairs and Government Operations that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2601, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 2601, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Transportation that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 2030 and recommends that it pass Second Reading and be referred to the Committee on Judiciary and Hawaiian Affairs.